awslabs/aws-cloudfront-extensions/edge/cdk/extensions/prewarm/README.md

       * eu： Europe
       * jp： Japan
       * us： United States
-      * cn： China (Chinese mainland prewarm can only be used by deploying this solution in Beijing or Ningxia region, otherwise it will always fail.)
+      * cn： China (Making sure you deploy this solution in AWS China Regions (Beijing or Ningxia))

+Notice:
+When you choose "all", it is highly suggested to turn on Origin Shield.
+See more details in this [link](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/origin-shield.html#enable-origin-shield).
+-
-    * when target_type is "country": this field should be set "all"(best to use after opening Origin Shield,[link](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/origin-shield.html#enable-origin-shield) for details) or country list.It means pre-warm in all countries or specific countries, for example:"all"|["india", "new_zealand"], the supported values are：
+    * when target_type is "country": this field can be set as "all" or a list of countries.
+Possible values in the list are as below:
       * india： India
       * japan： Japan
       * new_zealand： New Zealand
       * australia：Australia
       * malaysia： Malaysia
-      * china： China (Chinese mainland prewarm can only be used by deploying this solution in Beijing or Ningxia region)
+      * china： China (Making sure you deploy this solution in AWS China Regions (Beijing or Ningxia))
       * indonesia：Indonesia
       * philippines：Philippines
       * singapore：Singapore
       * thailand： Thailand
       * vietnam：Vietnam
       * south_korea： South Korea

+Notice:
+When you choose "all", it is highly suggested to turn on Origin Shield.
+See more details in this [link](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/origin-shield.html#enable-origin-shield).

 - For example:
 CloudFront domain is d1234567890r.cloudfront.net,CName is www.example.com.